eĿlipsis

 #define defer

-Mark the secondary block as being suspended until the current compound statement terminates.
+Mark the depending compound statement as being deferred until the current compound statement (the anchor) terminates.

 #define defer_return_value